 You must provide every possible program for every possible age at every possible time, and at multiple locations throughout the community.
 You must simultaneously allow teens to have their own space and programs, while also including everyone in everything all the time.
 You must offer developmentally-appropriate and engaging programming, yet also include older and younger siblings.
 You must provide a full range of in-person programming, while also producing professional quality virtual programming, AND designing and assembling take-home kits for every age group each week.
 You must be able to spin straw into gold, turn water into wine, and perform miracles with limited resources reminiscent of the Biblical loaves and fishes.
 No matter how much you are doing, it's not enough.

 Why do we do this to each other?
-For some, it's a need to feel superior - more "woke", more progressive, more innovative, more creative, more dedicated, more selfless - by putting others down.
-For others, they may be as hard on themselves as everyone else because they have bought into vocational awe hook, line, and sinker, and pass the pressure they feel to be everything to everybody on to their peers.
+For some, it may simply be a need to feel superior in some way- more dedicated, more selfless, more something- by putting others down.
+But many are likely as hard on themselves as they are on everyone else because they have bought into vocational awe hook, line, and sinker, and pass the pressure they feel to be everything to everybody on to their peers.
 And for others, it may be simple thoughtlessness and insensitivity when giving well-intentioned, but privileged, advice that can be like rubbing salt in the wound.
 Some librarians have been fortunate enough to have always worked in libraries that are very well-funded, with very supportive directors and managers, very well-staffed youth services department and don't know the alternative.

 But that isn't everyone's reality.
 Many of us work in libraries that are not well-funded and operate on a shoestring budget.
 Many of us are solo librarians and may be lucky to have one other staff member besides us to do all YS programming, birth through teen.
 Some of us work in libraries so understaffed we are chained to the service desk and can barely manage to plan and deliver a couple of storytimes a week, much less leave the building to do outreach.
 Many of us work in tiny buildings and are limited by space.
 Some of us are limited by space, funding, and staffing; the perfect trifecta to guarantee stress, overwork, and burnout.
 And not everyone has supportive management or good community partners.
 Even when in a relatively good situation, there are still limits to what is possible.